Martin B. Main and Ginger M. Allen2

 Fun Facts:

-• live in family groups known as "pods" (2-15); multiple pods form herds
+- live in family groups (2–15 individuals) known as "pods"; multiple pods form herds

-The 1975 Florida Legislature designated the “porpoise” as the official Florida saltwater mammal, which is a term that is sometimes used to describe the bottlenose dolphin.
+The 1975 Florida Legislature designated the "porpoise," which is a term that is sometimes used to describe the bottlenose dolphin, as the official Florida saltwater mammal.
 Although porpoises and dolphins are related (Order Cetacea), there are no true porpoises found in Florida waters.
 Bottlenose dolphins are frequently observed in Florida's coastal waters and are known for their playfulness, often racing abreast or in the wake of motorboats.
-Typical dolphin antics include breaching and mid air twists.
+Typical dolphin antics include breaching and mid-air twists.
 Historically, sailors have considered the presence of dolphins as a sign of good luck.
+Pollutants, habitat destruction, biotoxins, direct harvest, viral outbreaks, and accidental injury and mortality from commercial fishing gear threaten dolphins.
+The stability of their population is unknown.

 Sailfish (Istiophorus platypterus)